PhenoApps/Field-Book/docs/fields.md

 !> Any field can be exported locally, but only fields and traits that have been imported via BrAPI are able to export data via BrAPI.

-## Managing fields

-To set or switch your active field, press the import source icon on the left side of the field item.

 If your fields have location data, pressing the <img class="icon" src="_static/icons/fields/compass-outline.png"> icon in the top toolbar will set the nearest active field.

 Pressing the <img class="icon" src="_static/icons/fields/sort.png"> icon in the top toolbar will display a dialog with different attributes that can be selected to sort the list of fields.
 If grouping view is enabled, sorting by name will sort both the group headers and the fields within each group by name.